nov05/udacity-nd009t-capstone-starter/README.md

 ### **Domain Background**

   * In distribution centers, bins often carry multiple objects, making accurate counting important for inventory and shipments.
 This project focuses on building a model that can **count the number of objects in a bin from a photo**, helping to track inventory and ensure correct deliveries.

+  * Machine learning in image processing has evolved significantly over the past few decades.
+Early approaches in the 1960s and 1970s relied on basic statistical methods and hand-crafted features to analyze images.
+In the 1990s, **support vector machines (SVMs)** and **k-nearest neighbors (k-NN)** became popular for tasks like image classification.

+    The real revolution came with the rise of deep learning in the 2010s, particularly through **convolutional neural networks (CNNs)**, pioneered by Yann LeCun in the late 1990s.
+AlexNet's win in the ImageNet competition in 2012 demonstrated the power of deep CNNs for large-scale image recognition, leading to a boom in deep learning research.
+This was followed by more advanced models like **VGG**, **ResNet**, and **EfficientNet**.

+    Today, transfer learning and pre-trained models are commonly used to tackle image processing tasks, significantly reducing the time and resources needed for training.
+Emerging techniques like **GANs (Generative Adversarial Networks)** are now being used for image generation and manipulation.
+The field continues to advance with innovations in architectures, optimization, and real-time image processing.

 ### **Problem Statement**